hritikpatidar/React-JavaScript-interview-questions/JAVASCRIPT.md

 ## Question 13: What are Promises in JavaScript?

 **Answer:**
-Promises represent the eventual completion or failure of an asynchronous operation.
+A Promise in JavaScript is an object that represents the eventual completion or failure of an asynchronous operation and its resulting value.

 ### Key Points:
 - States: `pending`, `fulfilled`, `rejected`.